ChocolateWizard/cinemania-website/README.md

 ## Running the Website

-If you wish to see how it all looks, run the backend first either in the IDE without arguments or by the command prompt `java -jar kinomania-website-backend-0.0.1-SNAPSHOT.jar` while being in the target folder of `backend`, and after that type `npm run dev` in the command prompt while being in the `frontend` folder.
+If you wish to see how it all looks, run the backend first either in the IDE without arguments or by the command prompt `java -jar cinemania-website-backend-0.0.1-SNAPSHOT.jar` while being in the target folder of `backend`, and after that type `npm run dev` in the command prompt while being in the `frontend` folder.

 ## Stopping the Application

 If you wish to stop the backend from running, just type `Ctrl+C` in the same command prompt where the backend is running.
-The same goes for the frontend - if you wish to stop the frontend from running, type `Ctrl+C` in the same command prompt where the frontend is running.
+Similarly for the frontend - if you wish to stop the frontend from running, type `q+Enter` in the same command prompt where the frontend is running.

 ## Available API routes